What is molasses?

 What could be

-be diverted from food and feed to biofuels.
+If molasses were added to Annex IX, molasses will be diverted from food and feed to biofuels.

 This outcome would run against the ‘food first’ principle and circular economy objectives.
 The overall competitiveness of the European yeast and fermentation industry and their value-chains will suffer: there is a risk of a surge in imports of yeast and antioxidants from third countries, such as China.